Guide to the 2026 Summer of Plunder Campaign Map

 Northeastern Theater

-There were constant frontier raids between Native tribes and settlers in New England, including well known Deerfield Raid, Haverhill Raid, a campaigns in Acadia, the siege and capture of Port Royal (not the Jamaican Port Royal), major fighting in Newfoundland, and a large but ill-fated British campaign against Montreal and Quebec in 1711.
+There were constant frontier raids between Native tribes and settlers in New England, including the well-known Deerfield Raid, Haverhill Raid, a campaign in Acadia, the siege and capture of Port Royal (not the Jamaican Port Royal), major fighting in Newfoundland, and a large but ill-fated British campaign against Montreal and Quebec in 1711.

-This Theater features a consistent a valuable Domination Bonus of 4pts to whoever can hold the most territories every week.
+This Theater features a consistent and valuable Domination Bonus of 4pts to whoever can hold the most territories every week.

 Caribbean Theater

-This large theater opens up on Week 4 of the campaign.
-This map has some real bottlenecks so an alliance could be cut off from large parts of the map if they are careless.
+This large theater will be inactive at the start of the conflict and will not open up until Week 4 of the campaign.
+This map has some real bottlenecks, so an Alliance could be cut off from large parts of the map if they are careless.

-During Queen Anne’s War there were several significant raids on important islands, including a devastating raid on New Providence (Nassau) by the French and Spanish Alliance, and a series of attacks on England’s Leeward Islands led by Iberville in 1706.
+Historically, during Queen Anne’s War, there were several significant raids on important islands, including a devastating raid on New Providence (Nassau) by the French and Spanish Alliance, and a series of attacks on England’s Leeward Islands led by Iberville in 1706.

-But the real action in the Caribbean happened after Queen Anne’s War with the rise of piracy between 1715 and 1730.
-Benjamin Hornigold, Edward Teach, Jack Rackham, Charles Van, Bartholomew Roberts, Samuel Bellamy and many more all raided and caused havoc in the Caribbean during these years.
+But the real action in the Caribbean happened after Queen Anne’s War, with the rise of piracy between 1715 and 1730.
+Benjamin Hornigold, Edward Teach, Jack Rackham, Charles Vane, Bartholomew Roberts, Samuel Bellamy, and many more all raided and caused havoc in the Caribbean during these years.

 Several of the scenarios from the Organized Play Kit are set in this Theater.

-The Domination Bonus ramps up in the Caribbean, becoming more valuable as the campaigns nears conclusion.
+The Domination Bonus ramps up in the Caribbean, becoming more valuable as the campaign nears conclusion.

 Map FAQ